 Of course, you can’t expect other departments to give you all of their wall space, but you could offer to provide some colourful artwork to help enhance classroom, assembly hall or corridor displays.
 Why not approach your colleagues, offering them the opportunity to commission some of your most talented students to create a display around a theme that fits their subject?

 Or think beyond subject areas and approach the library or chapel for a special commission - especially if these areas of your school are of particular architectural or historic interest and therefore on the tour-route for visitors.
-And if there are digital display screens around the school building, then use these to display students’ photography work, or photographs of students’ artwork.
+And if there are digital display screens around the school building, then use these to display students’ photography, animations or forms of digital artwork.
+You can also make an impressive impact by using an online tool to create a digital portfolio of student's work for display.

 Keep the visual arts front of mind for staff and students by displaying work in communal areas like the refectory, staff room, reception area and the headteacher’s office.
 Again, you could offer special commissions for any members of staff who would like a distinctive piece of art for their office or department.
 You could even invite your headteacher to sit for a portrait, or create a sculpture or bust to commemorate a past head or patron.